MicrosoftDocs/azure-docs/articles/virtual-network-manager/concept-enforcement.md

 The company administrator can create a network manager with the root management group of the firm as the scope of this network manager instance.

-#### Step 2: Create network groups for VNets
+#### Step 2: Create network groups for virtual networks

-The administrator creates two network groups – *ALL network group* consisting of all the VNets in the organization, and App network group consisting of VNets for the application needing an exception.
+The administrator creates two network groups – *ALL network group* consisting of all the virtual networks in the organization, and App network group consisting of virtual networks for the application needing an exception.
 ALL network group in the above diagram consists of *VNet 1* to *VNet 5*, and App network group has *VNet 4* and *VNet 5*.
 Users can easily define both network groups using dynamic membership.

 #### Step 3: Create a security admin configuration